Sukob: Plot

 Sandy and Dale decide to seek help from Joya and they learn from Gilda, Dale's mother, that Paola is headed to Nueva Ecija.
 The couple arrive at the bus station before Paola could leave with her daughter.
 After convincing the latter's help, they arrive at Helen's former home along with Tessie to contact her spirit.
-While the group distract the caretaker, Joya encounters a stray malevolent spirit who possesses her and warns Sandy that her wedding is cursed.
-Shocked as none of her relatives nor Dale's had died recently, Paola reveals that siblings who propose their vows on the same year will be cursed by sukob.
+While the group distracts the caretaker, Joya encounters a stray malevolent spirit who possesses her and warns Sandy that her wedding is cursed.
+Shocked as none of her relatives nor Dale's had died recently, Paola reveals that siblings who propose their vows on the same year will also be cursed by sukob.
 Joya then reveals the identity of the spirit who possessed her, leading to Tessie discovering that her husband Fred had a recent affair, fathering a child out of wedlock whom he abandoned.
 They confront him, pushing him to reveal that he had left his now-deceased lover Claudia a year ago, before the child who turns out to be Sandy's half-sibling reached adulthood.
-When Sandy and Diana receive their respective wedding photos, the people who had died are all headless and the others who remained are bound to die including themselves.
+When Sandy and Diana receive their respective wedding photos, the people who had died are all headless and the others who remain are bound to die including themselves.
 Diana, who turns out to be Claudia's daughter, is accompanied by Erning and Grace in seeking help from a hermit to reveal the nature of the curse.
 He then warns Diana, who is now pregnant after the wedding, that the spirit will claim her child when her face is partially faded in her photo.